atticus-sullivan/semesterplannerLua/README.md

 For a manual installation:

-* put the files `semesterplannerLua.ins` and `semesterplannerLua.dtx` in the
+* put the files `semesterplannerlua.ins` and `semesterplannerlua.dtx` in the
 same directory;
-* run `latex semesterplannerLua.ins` in that directory.
+* run `latex semesterplannerlua.ins` in that directory.

-The file `semesterplannerLua.sty` will be generated.
+The file `semesterplannerlua.sty` will be generated.

-In addition to the `semesterplannerLua.sty` the files `semesterplannerLua_calendar.lua` and `semesterplannerLua_timetable.lua` are also required.
+In addition to the `semesterplannerlua.sty` the files `semesterplannerLua_calendar.lua` and `semesterplannerLua_timetable.lua` are also required.
 You have to put them in the same directory as your document or (best) in a `texmf` tree.